thewebplatform/thewebplatform.today/README.md

 ## Application Theming

 Polymer 1.0 introduces a shim for CSS custom properties.
-We take advantage of this in `app/styles/app-theme.html` to provide theming for your application.
-You can also find our presets for Material Design breakpoints in this file.
+We take advantage of this in `app/styles/app-theme.html` to provide theming for the web app.
+You can also find the presets for Material Design breakpoints in this file.

 [Read more](https://www.polymer-project.org/1.0/docs/devguide/styling.html) about CSS custom properties.